Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

-This result may seem surprising since the same cellular automaton has very different asymptotical behaviors depending on the initial measure. \begin{open} Is it possible to improve Theorem~\ref{theorem:Computable} and characterize functions $f:\mathcal{M}^{\textrm{full}}_{\psi-\textrm{mix}}(\{0,1\}^{\Z})\to\Kset$, where $\Kset$ is a set of compact subsets of $\Ms(\bz)$, that are realisable as the action of a cellular automaton $F$ in the sense that for all $\mu$, $\add(F,\mu) = f(\mu)$? \end{open}
+This result may seem surprising since the same cellular automaton has very different asymptotic behaviours depending on the initial measure. \begin{open} Can Theorem~\ref{theorem:Computable} be extended to characterise functions $\Psi:\Mmixfull(\{0,1\}^\Z)\to\Kset$ that are realisable as the action of a cellular automaton $F$ in the sense that for all $\mu$, $\V(F,\mu) = \Psi(\mu)$? \end{open}